Winter Warming connects nimble fingers with creative compassion to help neighbors stay warm.

 * Don't have crafty hands, but want to help?
 Let us know!
 We need help gathering up the donations, sorting and coordinating them, and distributing to community partners and people outdoors.

 First Friday of every month, 10:30 am-12:30 pm, Woodstock New Seasons Market, in the upstairs Community Room.

 Winter Warming connects creative compassion with folks in need, to keep the whole community warm in winter.
 Needleworkers who knit, sew, or crochet become bodhisattva Portlandistas!
 Here's how it works:

 Craftsfolks knit, sew, and crochet wherever they are, whenever they want: on the bus, while watching TV or listening to podcasts, at their own pace, making hats, scarves, blankets, shawls, mitts, and more.

-Then, November through January, they drop them off at their convenience in one of our basket sites.
-Our Winter Warming baskets are in eastside New Seasons Markets, as well as Slabtown in Northwest and Fisher's Landing in Vancouver, and we're also in all Albina Community Bank branches, and several smaller local businesses.
+Between November and January, crafters can drop off items in a Winter Warming basket in eastside New Seasons Markets, or Slabtown, Grant Park, or Fisher's Landing in Vancouver.
+We're also in all Albina Community Bank branches, and several smaller local yarn shops.
 The baskets fill up with newly created winter things of every size, shape, and color.

-Next, every week from mid-November through January, Living Earth volunteers pick up donations at our basket sites.
-We sort them by size and type, then distribute them on the street and through partnering agencies that serve vulnerable populations.
-Those partners include IRCO, Rose Haven for Women, Meals on Wheels, Blanchet House, Adelante Mujeres, and Portland Public School Clothes Closet, and many others.
+Each week, Living Earth volunteers pick up donations at our basket sites.
+We sort them by size and type to distribute on the street and through partnering agencies that serve vulnerable populations.
+Our partners include IRCO, Rose Haven for Women, Meals on Wheels, Blanchet House, Adelante Mujeres, and Portland Public School Clothes Closet, and others.